 A two hour train trip from Thonburi Station in Bangkok brought us to River Kwai Bridge.
-This third class open air train was comfortable; only a few tourists on board amongst many locals.
+This third class train was comfortable with only a few tourists on board amongst many locals.

 We stayed two nights in Kanchanaburi to give ourselves time to explore the war cemeteries as well as the museums.
 Kanchanaburi War Cemetery is in town and a number of Australians are buried here.

 Further out of town is the beautifully maintained Chung Kai War Cemetery, the final resting place of mainly British and Dutch soldiers.

 The best museum in these parts is the one below.
 Here, we found lots of interesting photos and information detailing the building of the rail, the horrific treatment of the Allied soldiers and the eventual surrender of Japan.
 Unfortunately, no inside photos are allowed.